nie7321/homestuck-atcg/README.md

 There are art assets in `src/images`.

 A small amount of CSS can be found in `src/styles`.
 But the site mostly uses Tailwind, which isn't written like traditional CSS because developers have to make everything difficult and painful.

+### Deployment
+Changes made on GitHub will be automatically deployed by an [Action](https://github.com/nie7321/homestuck-atcg/actions).
+The action runs Astro's process to turn all the files into some HTML/CSS/JS files and send them to a webserver.

+Right now, the site is deploying to my account's GitHub Pages.
+But [the prepared HTML files](https://github.com/nie7321/homestuck-atcg/tree/gh-pages) can be delivered anywhere.

 ## Tech
 This is build with the following components: